skurmedel/skurmedel.github.io/_posts/2019-05-20-introduction-to-simple-mtg-combinatorics.md

 ### 1.3.
 But hang on, the order doesn't matter!

-It doesn't matter if I draw 6 Forests and then a Ghalta, or a Ghalta then 6 Forests.
+It doesn't matter if I draw white to green, Demolish and then a Ghalta, or a Ghalta then Demolish and 5 colours.
 You would still say this is the same hand.

 So in our number above, we have counted the same hand many times over.
 We can deal with this.
 How many ways can you arrange 7 cards?
 Let us rephrase that, how many ways can you shuffle 7 cards?